numerai/numerai-cli/README.md

 docker: Error response from daemon: Drive has not been shared
 ```
 Then you need to share your drive.
 See https://docs.docker.com/docker-for-windows/#shared-drives for details.

+## Compute Node Architecture

+`numerai setup` under the hood uses [Terraform](https://www.terraform.io/) to setup an AWS environment with the following:
+* An ECR (Elastic Container Repository) for storing docker containers
+* A Fargate task to run your compute job in the ECS (Elastic Container Service)
+* A lambda endpoint that schedules your compute job to run

+There's actually a bunch of other bits of glue in AWS that are setup to run this, but these 3 are the most important.
+The lambda endpoint corresponds to the submission url that your provide back to Numer.ai.
+The ECR is where `numerai docker deploy` will push your image to.
+Fargate is where your task actually runs in the ECS, and it's where you'll want to look if things don't appear to be actually submitting.

 ## Docker example